AdrianHung98/Into-the-Woods-CS174A-/README.md

 To turn down LOD (level of detail), hit `u`.

+- Note: the upper-right corner contains some static clouds **deliberately not** added to the BSP, in order to demonstrate the culling of clouds in the bsp as well (i.e., objecst at different heights are considered as well).

 **Example:**
 1. Split the scene several times (press `n` several times)